Senior Pet Care in Amesbury

 Just like people, our dogs and cats are living longer healthier lives thanks to good nutrition, great veterinary care, improved vaccination protocols and leash laws to name just a few improvements.
 As an example, it is routine for the health care team at MVAH to see healthy, vigorous cats that live to seventeen or eighteen years of age or even older!
-Dr. Wojcicki particularly likes to see her senior patients because she and the rest of the team know that there are many things they can do to help these pets maintain good quality of life for as long as possible.
+Our doctors particularly like to see their senior patients because they know that there are many things they can do to help these pets maintain good quality of life for as long as possible.

 Dental care is extremely important for all pets but the process of tarter build up and resulting infection seems to speed up as pets age.
 Think about a ten year old dog, if you did not brush your teeth or have dental cleanings at your dentist for 10 years you can imagine the disease that might be present in your mouth so the same is true for that dog.
 Brushing, dental diets and regular cleanings in the hospital all contribute to a healthy pain free mouth in the older pet.
 Dental care is a special interest at MVAH and we know we can provide excellent advice for all pets.